School Field Trips

 Hawaiian Wayfinders: Hear from a Hawaiian navigator as she describes how the sky provides a compass and calendar for the oceanic people whose voyages connected islands throughout the Pacific Ocean.

 Introduce your students to the world of the International Space Station (ISS) where astronauts live and work.
 This live science show addresses the differences between living and working on Earth versus the microgravity environment of the ISS.
-What exactly do astronauts do up there?
-From microgravity experiments to eating and sleeping while floating - find out what it takes to live and work in space

 What is light and how do astronomers make use of its properties?
 Students will experiment with different tools and use observation and questioning skills to develop a better understanding of the properties of light and sources of natural and artificial light.